Osman Hamdi Bey

-Osman Hamdi Bey (30 December 1842 – 24 February 1910) was an Ottoman Turkish administrator, intellectual, art expert and also a prominent and pioneering painter.
-He was the Ottoman Empire's first modern archaeologist, and is regarded as the founding father of both archaeology and the museum curator's professions in Turkey.
-He was the founder of Istanbul Archaeology Museums and of the Istanbul Academy of Fine Arts (Sanayi-i Nefise Mektebi) known today as the Mimar Sinan Fine Arts University.
+Osman Hamdi Bey (30 December 1842 – 24 February 1910) was an Ottoman administrator, intellectual, art expert and also a prominent and pioneering painter.
+He was the Ottoman Empire's first archaeologist and first museologist and he is regarded as the founding father of museology, archaeology, fine arts education and museum curator's professions in Turkey.

+He was also the founder of Istanbul Archaeology Museums and of the Istanbul Academy of Fine Arts (Sanayi-i Nefise Mektebi) known today as the Mimar Sinan Fine Arts University.
 He was also the first mayor of Kadıköy.

 Early life

 Osman Hamdi was the son of Ibrahim Edhem Pasha, an Ottoman Grand Vizier (in office 1877–1878, replacing Midhat Pasha) who was originally a Greek boy from the Ottoman island of Sakız (Chios) orphaned at a very young age following the Chios massacre there.
-He was adopted by Kaptan-ı Derya (Grand Admiral) Hüsrev Pasha and eventually rose to the ranks of the ruling class of the Ottoman Empire.
+Ibrahim was adopted by Kaptan-ı Derya (Grand Admiral) Hüsrev Pasha and eventually rose to the ranks of the ruling class of the Ottoman Empire.
+His mother, Fatma Hanım, was the daughter of Hacı Mustafa Ağa, the steward of the drapers (yağlıkçılar kâhyası) during the reign of Sultan Abdülmecid who had migrated from Isparta to Istanbul.
+Osman was extremely proud of his Greek descent, often mentioning it in educated circles; this caused him to have a number of Greek collaborators and acquaintances throughout his life, including from the Kingdom of Greece.